 Southwestern's AS CE&FS degree is articulated with Eastern Oregon University's online bachelor's degree with a focus on Early Childhood Education and Southern Oregon University's Early Childhood Development program.
 This degree can also lead to a bachelor's degree in human development, early childhood education or social science with a certificate in early childhood education at Portland State University (PSU) Distance Education programs.
 Students may petition for adjustments in the Southwestern AS degree if course requirements are met for the first two years of any regionally accredited four-year institution offering a degree in education, early childhood education, family studies, human or child development.

-For further program information, contact the Childhood Education Director at ece@socc.edu or visit the Childhood Education and Family Studies webpage.
+For further program information, contact the Childhood Education faculty at ece@socc.edu.

 CHILDHOOD EDUCATION & FAMILY STUDIES PRINCIPLES & GOALS

 Main principles in the Childhood Education & Family Studies Program include: